 - At a very last resort, it may be necessary to consider terminating the doctor’s placement.
 This should be discussed with the MTI Officer well in advance and the hospital should be able to demonstrate that all other avenues to improve the situation were taken prior to this decision.

-- In the case of termination of the contract, the End of Placement Form / Exception Report must be completed by the hospital and sent to firstname.lastname@example.org as a matter of urgency.
+- In the case of termination of the contract, the End of Placement Form / Exception Report (available from the AOMRC website) must be completed by the hospital and sent to MTI@rcog.org.uk as a matter of urgency.

 - Doctors on the MTI scheme are subject to dismissal under circumstances which would normally lead to termination of a contract within the NHS such as: resignation, prolonged absence, moving to another hospital, breach of the terms and conditions of working and leave, engagement in criminal activity etc.